RJ Lee Group 10 min read

 Limitations of XRD:

-• Amorphous Material: XRD/Rietveld refinement can provide quantification of amorphous material but cannot provide the composition of non-crystalline materials.
+- Amorphous Material: XRD/Rietveld refinement provides quantification of amorphous material but cannot provide the composition of non-crystalline materials.

 Typical Use Cases for XRD:

-• Batteries: Analysis of electrode materials, including phase identification, crystallite sizing, interplanar spacing, degree of graphitization
+- Batteries: Analysis of electrode materials, including phase identification, crystallite sizing, interplanar spacing, and degree of graphitization.

 What is X-ray Fluorescence (XRF)?